husonlab/splitstree6/doc/user-manual.md

 Here is a toy example of characters data.
-You can copy this text from the manual and then paste it onto the import data button to obtain the network show in the figure.
+You can copy this text from the manual and then paste it onto the import data button to obtain the network show in the figure (.

     6 64
     Taxon1 TAAGTAGATCGGAGTTTTTACTCGTGTGATTTTGGGTATTTTTTATTTAGATTATGAAATTATA